 2.23 "Prior Plan" means the ANI Pharmaceuticals, Inc. Amended and Restated 1998 Stock Plan.
+"Prior Plan Restatement" means the ANI Pharmaceuticals, Inc. Fourth Amended and Restated 2008 Stock Plan.

 2.24 "Restricted Stock Award" means an award of shares of Common Stock granted to an Eligible Recipient pursuant to Section 8 of the Plan that are subject to restrictions on transferability and/or a risk of forfeiture.